 A research project funded by the European Research Council (ERC) Starting Grant scheme

-The AIDSOCPRO research project was awarded the ERC Starting Grant in December 2014.
-The project officially started in May 2015 and runs for five years, led by Andrew Fischer, Associate Professor of Social Policy and Development Studies at ISS.
+The Aiding Social Protection: the Political Economy of Externally Financing Social Policy in Developing Countries (AIDSOCPRO) research project was awarded the ERC Starting Grant in December 2014 and will run until April 2020.
+It is led by Andrew Fischer, Associate Professor of Social Policy and Development Studies at ISS.

 The quandary is that aid cannot be directly spent on expenditures denominated in domestic currency.
 Instead, aid needs to be first converted into domestic currency whereas the foreign exchange provided is used for other purposes, resulting in a process prone to complex politics regarding domestic monetary policy and spending commitments.
 The implications require a serious rethink of many of the accepted premises in the political economy of aid and related literatures.